blanchemohomyie/ping-pong-app/README.md

 Pinger and Ponger are 2 Go based microservices which communicate securely via TLS.
 The pinger sends regular signals to the ponger, which acknowledges the signals by sending a pong.
-This project enhanse the deployment of these 2 app on the development stage.
+This project enhance the deployment of these 2 apps on the development stage.

 # Key Features